nickZenker/trainr-app/ops/OUTBOX.md

    - Environments: .env.local

    Creating an optimized production build ...
- Ô£ô Finished writing to disk in 166ms
+ Ô£ï¿½ Finished writing to disk in 166ms
- Ô£ô Compiled successfully in 4.4s
+ Ô£ï¿½ Compiled successfully in 4.4s
    Linting and checking validity of types ...

 ./src/app/api/auth-check/route.js